-Sylvia Ramos, M.D., is clinical professor of surgery at the University of New Mexico School of Medicine.
-Throughout her career, she has focused on breast cancer and the use of ultrasound for diagnostic procedures and, more recently, the role of peer support on quality of life and outcomes for cancer survivors.
+Sylvia Ramos, M.D., was a clinical professor of surgery at the University of New Mexico School of Medicine.
+Throughout her career, she focused on breast cancer and the use of ultrasound for diagnostic procedures and the role of peer support on quality of life and outcomes for cancer survivors.

 Born in Puerto Rico and raised in the South Bronx of New York City, Sylvia Ramos graduated from the Albert Einstein College of Medicine (AECOM) in 1974 and stayed on to do her residency training in general surgery.
 She remained there as associate professor of surgery until 1990, also heading the Office of Special Educational Programs, developing and successfully implementing a plan to increase the number of underrepresented minority students.